-If you suspect your child has learning problems, give our office a call (530-888-7160) or go directly to my calendar to schedule a complimentary online consultation where I’ll go into greater depth on what you can do when you have a child who is struggling.
+If you suspect your child has learning problems, give our office a call (530-888-7160) to schedule a complimentary online consultation where I’ll go into greater depth on what you can do when you have a child who is struggling.

 Bonnie Terry, M. Ed., BCET